StudyFrenchSpanish

 Nalanda University

-It offers a one-year Post-Graduate Diploma Program in Korean.
-It will gradually expand to include other programs in foreign languages.
+It offers a one-year Postgraduate Diploma Program in Korean and will gradually expand to include additional foreign-language programs.

 Address: Nalanda University, Rajgir, Bihar.